CIAT-DAPA/croppie_web/textEN.md

 Download App

 ### 3. CARDS
-#### 3.1 What is it?
+#### 3.1 What is Croppie?

-Croppie is a picture-based yield estimate solution designed to support decision making of smallholder coffee producers.
-It leverages AI to quickly estimate coffee yield and provides recommendations based on the analysis of farmers’ agricultural practices.
+Croppie  is a picture-based yield estimate tech solution designed to support decision making of smallholder coffee producers.
+By leveraging AI technology, Croppie estimates coffee yield and provides recommendations based on the analysis of farmers’ agricultural practices to provide targeted recommendations, enabling them to optimise profitability and resilience amidst the challenges posed by climate change.

   - 50% faster than existing methods
   - Offline use